Keyborg-Gadgets/ML-LookingGlass/README.md

 # Todo
 Publish tooling for trimming paddle paddle models.
+Cleanup (so much cleanup).
+But the globals are intentional.
+This is a playground.
+It's going to continue to be more of a notebook.
+I don't know if I like the globals being this global.
+They'll all get moved to their own headers.
+But remain public.
+Drop in, hack anywhere.
+That's the goal.
+Grab the header, drop it anywhere.

 # Caveats
 Runs at, at least 144FPS on a 3090ti.
 You can only detect against rendered textures so your monitor has to go that fast.